mgm8/pyngham/paper/paper.md

 # Summary

 The PyNGHam library is a Python version of the original NGHam protocol library written in C by Jon Petter Skagmo (LA3JPA) [@ngham].
 The NGHam protocol is an amateur radio protocol developed to be a modern version of the AX.25 protocol, with the main improvement being the addition of a forward error correction (FEC) algorithm, which considerably improves the robustness of the communication link.
-Nowadays, one of the main applications of this protocol is on small satellite projects (specifically CubeSats), supporting a reliable communication link between the ground station and the satellite.
+One of the main applications of this protocol is on small satellite projects (specifically CubeSats), supporting a reliable communication link between the ground station and the satellite.
 This Python implementation enables easier integration and use of this protocol in computers and embedded devices.

 # Statement of Need

 The NGHam protocol was originally developed in the context of a CubeSat development at the Norwegian University of Science and Technology (NTNU) [@lofaldi2016].
-It was later on used by the SpaceLab team on the FloripaSat-1 CubeSat, and is being used by all satellites of the group so far.
+It was later on used by the Space Technology Research Laboratory (SpaceLab) team, from *Universidade Federal de Santa Catarina* (Brazil), on the FloripaSat-1 CubeSat, and is being used by all satellites of the group so far.
 A list of known satellites that used or plan to use the NGHam protocol is presented below:

 * **FloripaSat-1** [@marcelino2020]
 * **GOLDS-UFSC (a.k.a.
 FloripaSat-2)** [@golds-ufsc]